robinsax/canvas/docs/code/canvas.controllers.md

 __Note__: Beware of XSS vulerabilities when using.
 ### render_template(template_path, minify, template_params, response, status, headers)
++ *template_path*:  The path of the template to render, below `/templates`.
++ *minify*:  Whether or not to minify the template as HTML.
+By default will only minify .html files.
++ *template_params*:  An optional dictionary of global variables for the render context.
++ *response*:  Whether to return a response tuple.
++ *status*:  The status code for the response, if `response` is true.
++ *headers*:  The header dictionary for the response, if `response` is true.
 Render a Jinja2 template.

-:template_path The path of the template to render,
-        below `/templates`.
-:minify Whether or not to minify the template as HTML.
-        By default will only minify .html files.
-:template_params An optional dictionary of global
-        variables for the render context.
-:response Whether to return a response tuple.
-:status The status code for the response, if `response`
-        is true.
-:headers The header dictionary for the response,
-        if `response` is true.